facebookresearch/vissl/docs/source/vissl_modules/models.rst

 - Model that is completely frozen and features are extracted.

-Users can also implement their own model and specify the model name in :code:`MODEL.NAME`.
+Users can also implement their own model and specify the model name in :code:`MODEL.BASE_MODEL_NAME`.

 Trunks
 -------------